Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Introduction

 \section{Introduction}

-\Acp{WLAN}, standardized in IEEE~802.11 and commercialized as WiFi, hold a dominant position in providing wireless Internet access.
-According to Cisco’s Visual Networking Index Forecast, WiFi's share of Internet traffic will increase to 51\% by 2022~\cite{Cisco2020}.
-Today, WiFi~6~\cite{khorov2019tutorial,bellalta2016ieee,afaqui2016ieee} has become state of the art for all new consumer products and WiFi~7~\cite{deng2020ieee,khorov2020current,garcia-rodriguez2020wifi7} is already under development.
-There are several reasons for the popularity of WiFi: well-defined use cases, freedom of deployment and configuration (thanks to operating in unlicensed bands), as well as inexpensive in manufacturing and highly interoperable devices.
+\Acp{WLAN}, standardized in IEEE~802.11 and commercialized as Wi-Fi, hold a dominant position in providing wireless Internet access.
+Cisco’s Visual Networking Index Forecast estimates Wi-Fi's share of Internet traffic to be 51\% in 2022~\cite{Cisco2020}.
+Wi-Fi~6~\cite{khorov2019tutorial,bellalta2016ieee,afaqui2016ieee} has become state of the art for all new consumer products and Wi-Fi~7~\cite{deng2020ieee,khorov2020current,garcia-rodriguez2020wifi7} is already under development.
+There are several reasons for the popularity of Wi-Fi: well-defined use cases, freedom of deployment and configuration (thanks to operating in unlicensed bands), and the existence of inexpensive in manufacturing and highly interoperable devices.

 The 802.11 protocol family has received, in recent years, regular updates leading to performance improvements and new features.
-These technical innovations provide a challenge: \emph{the next-generations of WiFi are becoming exceedingly complex}.
-Specifically, each new mechanism, designed to improve network performance, comes with a plethora of parameters which have to be configured.
-Additionally, there are new application requirements: WiFi is no longer limited to broadband Internet access, but is also being used in other situations, e.g., ultra-low latency communication for machine-to-machine communication.
-This multi-modal operation needs to be supported through proper configuration, which in most cases is left out of the standard.
-For example, depending on the combination of~\ac{RU} assignment in 802.11ax, the network throughput may vary by more than 100\% (i.e., between 100 and 280 Mb/s in the scenario considered in~\cite{khorov2019tutorial}).
-In most cases, multiple parameters have to be jointly optimized, which is a non-trivial task as the dependencies between parameters and their joint optimization have a highly non-linear impact on network performance.
-For example,~\cite{wilhelmi2021spatial} shows that the performance of overlapping 802.11 WiFi networks is not linear with the sensitivity and the transmission power.
-The level of complexity is further increased in the case of coexisting networks, where diverse parameters have to be set across multiple nodes with a multi-modal operation in mind (i.e., with different applications having different \ac{QoS} requirements).
+These technical innovations provide a challenge: \emph{the next generations of Wi-Fi are becoming exceedingly complex}.
+Specifically, each new mechanism, designed to improve network performance, comes with a plethora of parameters that have to be configured.
+Additionally, there are new application requirements: Wi-Fi is no longer limited to broadband Internet access but is also being used in other situations, e.g., ultra-low latency communication for machine-to-machine communication.
+This multi-modal operation needs to be supported through a proper configuration, which in most cases is left out of the standard.
+For example, depending on the combination of~\ac{RU} assignment in 802.11ax, the network throughput may vary by more than 100\%~\cite{khorov2019tutorial}.
+In most cases, multiple parameters have to be jointly optimized.
+This task is non-trivial as the dependencies between parameters and their joint optimization have a highly non-linear impact on network performance.
+For example,~\textcite{wilhelmi2021spatial} show that the performance of overlapping 802.11 Wi-Fi networks does not depend linearly on sensitivity and transmission power settings.
+The level of complexity is further increased in the case of coexisting network technologies.